Fermionic Rational Conformal Field Theories and Modular Linear Differential Equations: Fermionic Second Order MLDE

 As recently discussed in \cite{Benjamin:2020zbs}, the R sector constraint could be stronger than that of the NS sector.
 To demonstrate this aspect, we present the $q$-expansion of $f^{R}_0(\tau)$ for $c=\frac{19}{2}$, $c=10$ and $c=11$ as the illustrative examples.

-For $c=\frac{19}{2}$, the coefficients in $q$-series cannot be the integer values.
-Therefore, the partition function of $c=\frac{19}{2}$ putative CFT cannot have the integer coefficients as well.
-Only the R sector solutions with $c=10$ and $c=11$ are allowed to have non-negative coefficients among the solutions of $c < 12$.
-Note that the unitary bound $h \ge \frac{c}{24}$ is violated when $c<12$, thus the solutions for $c=10$ and $c=11$ cannot be considered as the vacuum character of an unitary supersymmetric RCFT.
+For $c=\frac{19}{2}$, the coefficients in $q$-series cannot be the integer values up to $\sqrt{2}$.
+For the identical reason, we exclude the theories $c= \frac{17}{2}, \frac{19}{2},\frac{21}{2},\frac{23}{2}$.
+The R sector character for $c=9$ is excluded as the coefficients are fractional.
+Only acceptable R sector solutions for $c<12$ are the $c=10,11$ cases.
+Note that the unitarity bound $h \ge \frac{c}{24}$ is violated when $c<12$, thus the solutions for $c= 10, 11$ cannot be considered as the vacuum character of an unitary supersymmetric RCFT.
+For $c\ge 12$, there is no constraint from the R-sector.
+For all surviving theories with $c=12,12+\frac12,13,13+\frac12,...,23,23+\frac12$, the coefficient of $q^\frac32$ in\eqref{NS32} is positive and so these fermionic theories are expected to have a ${\mathcal N}=1$ supersymmetric with the broken supersymmetric vacuum in the R-sector.
+Thus we can assume $f_0^{\tilde R}=0$.
+Especially one with $c=47/2$ is the fermionic CFT for the baby Monster CFT \cite{Lin:2019hks}.